430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 website used for phones https://www.techradar.com/uk/news/best-phone

 ## Website two
-for website two, i will use Be Vietnam Pro because it is a Neo Grotesk which is well suited to tech companies. i got it from google fonts.
+For website two, I will use Be Vietnam Pro because it is a Neo Grotesk which is well suited to tech companies.
+I got it from google fonts.

 ![image](bevietnamprofont.png)